ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/race-condition.md

 With `let waitFor = 0` try reloading the page.
 What will happen?
 Is the same thing happening with all browsers?

+Go to the developer tools, to the Network tab and clear the cache.
+Reload.
+What happens?

 <hr/>

 ## Objetivo